-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Policy Sign, ratify and deposit the AMA instrument at the AUC Q1 2023 No progress reported

-New Key Recommended Action

-Objective Action Item Suggested completion timeframe Impact Investigate and address the reasons for the increase in estimated malaria incidence and deaths since 2015, which means that the country is not on track to achieve the 2025 target of a 75% reduction in malaria incidence and mortality Q4 2025
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Policy Sign, ratify and deposit the AMA instrument at the AUC Q1 2023 No progress reported Impact Investigate and address the reasons for the increase in estimated malaria incidence and deaths since 2015, which means that the country is not on track to achieve the 2025 target of a 75% reduction in malaria incidence and mortality Q4 2025 Eritrea has requested WHO to support a feasibility assessment on the cause of the increase in cases and deaths but this request is not yet supported.
+Cases detected and treated by Community Health agents were not included in the DHIS2, leading to underreporting.
+Parasitological testing iis complicated by Pfhrp2 gene deletion and in response the country is introducing new RDTs.
+There is a lack of funding for larviciding affecting control of Anopheles stephensi